DigitalHealthcareLab/24CNSInfectionMRI/README.md

 ### 1. MRI Data Preprocessing
 ![](/_images/Step_1.png)
 Within directory `1_MRI_Preprocessing`: the MRI data is segmented and preprocessed.
 The MRI data is then saved in the appropriate format for the next step.

+__Note that as the preprocessing step utiizes several external libraries, the step has separate requirements from the rest of the pipeline.
+Please refer to the README in the folder for more information.__

 ### 2. Unimodal MRI Model Training
 ![](/_images/Step_2.png)